ImplicitSaber/No-More-Weirdness/README.md

 ### Gamerules
 Currently, all fixes can be controlled by gamerules.
 See below to find which gamerules control which fixes.
 - Fix 1 can be controlled with cactiBreakItems
+- Fix 2 can be controlled with cactiBreakMinecarts
+- Fix 3 can be controlled with cactiBreakBoats
+### Info
+This mod uses Mixins to perform fixes, so other mods that attempt to do the same thing may conflict.
+Beware!